umamashahid148/C.striatum_Pangenome_analysis/README.md

 ## Citation

-If you use this repository or its code, please cite the associated manuscript:
+If you use this repository or its code, please cite the associated manuscript: (in progress)

-Shahid, U. (2026).
-Pan-genome architecture and antimicrobial resistance profiling of Corynebacterium striatum.
-[Journal details forthcoming].

 ---